chekka/heinlein-wp/htdocs/wp-content/plugins/admin-site-enhancements/README.md

 ### Log In / Log Out

 * **Change Login URL**.
 Make the login URL more memorable and secure by customizing it.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds compatibility with login process during WooCommerce checkout and custom 404 redirect on default login URLs.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds compatibility with login process in WooCommerce pages, i.e. account and checkout, and custom 404 redirect on default login URLs.
 * **Login ID Type**.
 Restrict login ID to username or email address only.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Login Page Customizer**.
 Easily customize the design of the login page.
 * **Site Identity on Login Page**.
 Use the site icon and URL to replace the default WordPress logo with link to wordpress.org on the login page.